Interior Design

 Upon completion of this course, the student will be able to:

-- list various methods of visually communicating with clients
+- identify various methods of visually communicating with clients.

 IDES 334 Interior Environment and Space Planning